 - Spread: Single Page or Multiple Page Spread

 - Titles Across: How many titles should display horizontally on each page of the template?

 - Titles Down: How many titles should display vertically on each page of the template?

 Your initial view of a template will look something like this.
-Here, you can change the name of the template, create a copy of it, delete it, change the Working Title, and most importantly, begin styling the page and adding design blocks and content blocks, which we’ll explore in detail below.
+Here, you can change the name of the template (by clicking on it), create a copy of it, delete it, change the working title, and most importantly, begin styling the page and adding design Blocks and content blocks, which we’ll explore in detail below.

-As you work, don’t forget to Save.
-Also note the Preview button, which will temporarily take you out of Edit mode and display a preview of your finished product.
+As you work, you can take advantage of the Preview button, which will temporarily take you out of Edit mode and display a preview of your finished product.

 Styling a Template:

+With a bit of content to work with, it’s time to add styling.
 There are a few methods of styling a template.
-The first is to apply a style to the entire page:
+The first is to apply a default style to the entire page:

 Continue editing and styling as needed.